 Despite his hardship and struggle, Little Trooper has recovered from his injuries.
 His amputation hasn’t slowed him down, or stopped him from snuggling up to anyone that is lucky enough to hold him.
 He purrs constantly, meows at his friends, and enjoys lots of attention.
 His loving energy and happy spirit even landed him a forever home!

 On October 22nd, Little Trooper was adopted by the Townsend family!
-He will be missed by his fans and friends here at SICSA, but we are so grateful to see him go home with such an incredible family.
-We know his new humans will shower him with the love and attention he deserves!
-We cannot wait to see where his journey takes he and his family next.
+He is definitely missed by his fans and friends here at SICSA, but we are so grateful he went home with such an incredible family.
+We knew his humans would shower him with the love and attention he deserves!

 If you are interested in adopting, you can view our adoptable pets here.
 You can also help support pets with unique medical circumstances, like Little Trooper’s, by donating to our Guardian Angel Fund.
 Your support makes happy endings like this possible.